 Craniosacral Therapy is a gentle, hands-on method of evaluating and enhancing the function of the craniosacral system (the bones, nerves, fluids and connective tissue of the cranium and spine).
 Using an extremely soft touch, practitioners release restrictions in the craniosacral system to relieve pain, increase mobility, and regulate the nervous system.

 When might a baby benefit from CST?

-CST addresses a wide variety of infants’ complaints and circumstances, including: breastfeeding difficulties; poor latch; pre/post care for tongue-tie revision; torticollis (favors turning head to one side); plagiocephaly (flattening of the skull); crooked nose or face; plugged tear duct; colic; spitting up; constipation; high sensitivity; excessive crying; difficulty relaxing; cesarean birth; vacuum assistance; unusually fast or slow birth.
+CST addresses a wide variety of infants’ complaints and circumstances, including: breast/chestfeeding difficulties; poor latch; pre/post care for tongue-tie revision; torticollis (favors turning head to one side); plagiocephaly (flattening of the skull); crooked nose or face; plugged tear duct; colic; spitting up; constipation; high sensitivity; excessive crying; difficulty relaxing; cesarean birth; vacuum assistance; unusually fast or slow birth.
 CST can also be used as a “well-baby tune-up,” to help facilitate baby’s natural ability to self-heal and self-regulate.

 What does a CST treatment look like?